 There is no singular experience, just as there is not one way we practice dharma.

-As Asian diasporic folks practicing dharma in the West, it can be a rare and precious jewel to get together and share our experiences.
-Recently, we had a chance to do this on two coasts with a range of folks who span a wide spectrum of viewpoints and experiences.
-We filmed these gatherings and compiled them into the above video.
+Recently, we had a chance to gather with a wide range of Asian diasporic dharma practitioners.
+We filmed these gatherings on two coasts and compiled them into the above video.
 This video features Shubha Bala, Rebecca Li, Cristina Moon, Michael Hong, Melissa Fan, Kim Tran, and LiZhen Wang.

 We need more spaces like this to acknowledge our shared and unique histories, to celebrate our perseverance, and to raise our voices out of erasure.
 We’re hopeful to create more spaces like this, and to contribute to the outcropping that is already rising up.

 We will be adding more multimedia stories — audio, video, and written — as they arrive.
 Check back in for the latest.

 Though I was raised in a Hindu-Buddhist household, going through all the coming of age ceremonies, rituals, and practices of Newari Buddhists—our walls covered in Buddhist iconography—I didn’t realize we were Buddhist.
 It would take me years to realize that our Buddhist practices, obfuscated in passive religio-cultural diffusion across multiple languages and conceptual world views, were and are valid. …

 Click here to listen to or read Lisa’s full story below.